HubRise/website/content/apps/just-eat-takeaway/en/sending-orders.md

 ---
-title: Receiving Orders
+title: Sending Orders
 position: 8
 layout: documentation
 meta:
-  title: Just Eat Takeaway Connection to HubRise - Receiving Orders
+  title: Just Eat Takeaway Connection to HubRise - Sending Orders
   description: Find out the technical details of how orders are sent from Just Eat Takeaway to HubRise, which fields are passed and which are not.
 ---